busayyyo/personal-blog/site/content/post/kudi-bot.md

 5. Guerilla testing: Because of the small size of the team, it was flexible enough to conduct guerilla testing almost at every stage of conception with our target audience to check if our assumptions and solutions were still right.

 6. Outcomes and Lessons: A major insight gained during one of our testing is the realisation that users were hesitant to add their card or account details at the beginning of their interaction with the bot.
 We had assumed that that should be the way the onboarding process should be, but this only resulted in drop-off.
 Users wanted to get to know the bot before they could commit.
-So we iterated to allow users to have as much small talk with the bot as they want and they onld added their card or account details when they were ready to perform a transaction.
+So we iterated to allow users to have as much small talk with the bot as they want and they only added their card or account details when they were ready to perform a transaction.

-Kudi bot is still being used by thousands of people daily to perform transactions.
+> Kudi bot is still being used by thousands of people daily to perform transactions.
 The bot was deployed on many messaging apps such as **Telegram, Facebook, Skype, Slack**, it also has a dedicated app of its own.